Spherical varieties and integral representations of L-functions: Speculation on Schwartz spaces and automorphic distributions

 For two complex valued functions $f_1$ and $f_2$ we will write $f_1\ll^p f_2$ (where the exponent $p$ stands for ``polynomially'') if there exists a polynomial $P$ such that $|f_1|\le P(|f_2|)$.
 We will say that $f_1$ and $f_2$ are \emph{polynomially equivalent} if $f_1\ll^p f_2$ and $f_2\ll^p f_1$.

-In this language, it is easy to see that the assumption of \S \ref{Schwartz} on growth of Schwartz functions close to the complement of $X^+$ is equivalent to the following: If $Z$ denotes the complement of $X^+$ in $X$ then for any adelic distance function $d_Z$ from $Z$ and any $\Phi\in\mathcal S(X(\Ad))$ we have: \begin{itemize} \item \end{itemize} for every $\Phi\in \mathcal S(X(\Ad))$.
+In this language, it is easy to see that the assumption of \S \ref{Schwartz} on growth of Schwartz functions close to the complement of $X^+$ is equivalent to the following: If $Z$ denotes the complement of $X^+$ in $X$ then for any adelic distance function $d_Z$ from $Z$ and any $\Phi\in\mathcal S(X(\Ad))$ we have: